swiftly-solution/documentation/src/docs/scripting/events/gameevents/onplayerblind.md

 ---

 # OnPlayerBlind
-This event is triggered when player_blind is triggered
+This event is triggered when player_blind is triggered.
 ::: tabs
 @tab Lua
 ```lua